adomasb/pres-dplyr/index.md

 If we want to arrange by more columns, just simply add additional column

-**TASK:** select data in a way that months will be increase and days will start from the last one
+**TASK:** select data in a way that months will be in increasing order and days will start from the last one

 group_by()
 ==========================================================